wikimedia/WikiContrib/backend/WikiContrib/Install.md

 ## Create a Phabricator account and generate a Conduit API token:

-Before running the development server, you need to provide an API key to fetch the details from the phabricator.
-So create a phabricator account from [here](https://phabricator.wikimedia.org/auth/start/?next=%2F).
+Before running the development server, you need to provide an API key to fetch the contributions on phabricator and github.

+For phabricator, create a phabricator account [here](https://phabricator.wikimedia.org/auth/start/?next=%2F) (if you don't already have one).
 Use **Log In or Register** through Mediawiki(If you don't have a Mediawiki account, you can create it from [here](https://www.mediawiki.org/w/index.php?title=Special:CreateAccount)).
 Once you login to the phabricator.
 You can generate a Conduit API token from `https://phabricator.wikimedia.org/settings/user/{Your username}/page/apitokens/` (fill your username in the link).

-Copy the API token.
+For github, create a github account [here](https://github.com) (if you don't already have one), and sign in.
+Once you have signed in, you can generate the required personal access token from `https://github.com/settings/tokens` You are required to add a note explaining the purpose of the token.
+For permissions, you can use the ones below as they work perfectly for our use case:

+repo:status
+public_repo
+read:packages
+read:org
+read:repo_hook
+read:user
+read:email
+read:discussion
+read:enterprise

+Note: make sure to copy the generated API tokens before exiting the pages as you may not be able to directly view them again once you exit the pages.

 ## Set up environment variables
 Copy contents of `backend/WikiContrib/WikiContrib/.env.example` to a new file `backend/WikiContrib/WikiContrib/.env`.
-Paste the Phabricator API token in the variable `PHAB_KEY` in the file you just created.
+Paste the Phabricator API token in the variable `PHAB_KEY` in the file you just created, and paste the Github API token in `GITHUB_ACCESS_TOKEN`field as well.

 ## Run the migrations: